segmentio/segment-docs/src/connections/delivery-overview.md

 - [Breakdown table](#breakdown-table): contains more detail about the events that were processed at each pipeline step
 - [Discard table](#discard-table): contains details about the events that failed or were filtered out of your process

+You can refine these tables using the time picker and the metric toggle, located under the destination header.

 ### Pipeline view
 The pipeline view provides insights into each point of failure where events may be filtered out.
-The first step (successfully received) and the last step (successful delivery)
+If you click on the first step (successfully received) and the last step (successful delivery,) you can view the breakdown table.
+If you click any of the discard steps, you can view the discard table.

 - **Successfully received**: Events that Segment ingested from your source
 - **Failed on ingest**: Events that were not ingested into Segment when emitted from the source